clapplegarth/fmradius/readme.md

     - Get information on how to calculate FM radio signal radius.
 An algorithm that estimates the mileage based on a station's watt output and HAAT (height above average terrain) might be needed.
 Topography should not factor into this until the stretch goal phase.
     - ✓ Browse for services that this application could compete or interfere with.  _Most services that locate radio stations are not quick map-based station lookup services.
 They're generally static searches that pull up tables of data and custom GIS renders of single stations._
     - Browse FCC RFCs to learn more about the FM radio band in general: its general operating parameters, like minimum and maximum power and range.
-    - ✓ Find a source of data that provides information about basic station call signs, coordinates, and power.  _The FCC's data query for FM radio stations can return a tabulated set of stations that contains this information, as well as some useful metadata._
+    - ✓ Find a source of data that provides information about basic station call signs, coordinates, and power.  _The FCC's data query for FM radio stations can return a tabulated set of stations that contains this information, as well as some useful metadata.
+Additionally, the FCC has a list of available contours for stations at https://www.fcc.gov/encyclopedia/fm-service-contour-data-points that can be rendered using a polygon shape on a Google map!_
     - Begin reading up on Google Maps' JS API.
     - If possible, consult with someone with radio and/or GIS knowledge.